justblack1227/project-7/README.md

 - Asynchronously handling the data returned from the request
 - Displaying the data dynamically.

-Going for Exceeds expectations but ok with meeting ecpectations

 Justin Black

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).